Mistral Voxtral TTS Review 2026: Open-Source Voice AI That Beats ElevenLabs

 Published March 26, 2026 · Updated March 26, 2026

-On March 26, 2026, Mistral AI released Voxtral TTS, an open-source text-to-speech model that claims to outperform ElevenLabs Flash v2.5 in human evaluations.
-In blind listening tests, Voxtral achieved a 62.8% preference rate against ElevenLabs Flash on flagship voices and an impressive 69.9% preference rate on voice customization tasks – making this the first open-source TTS model to credibly challenge the quality leader in enterprise voice AI.
+On March 26, 2026, Mistral AI released Voxtral TTS, a 4-billion-parameter open-source text-to-speech model that achieved a 62.8% human preference rate against ElevenLabs Flash v2.5 in blind listening tests — and 69.9% on voice customization tasks.
+For the first time, “open-source” and “enterprise-grade voice quality” are the same sentence.

 What Is Mistral Voxtral TTS?